Acme2020/train-app/README.md

 ## Scripts

-- `yarn start` – Starts the application locally by running both client and server in development mode.
+- `yarn start` – Starts the application locally by running both client and server in development mode
 - `yarn start:server` – Start the server locally in development mode
 - `yarn start:client` – Start the client locally in development mode
 - `yarn test` – Run all tests in the repository